scottgriv/PRG-Personal-Repository-Guidelines/README.md

 1. [**Categorize**](#1-categories) your repositories into four tiers: ![#FFD700](https://via.placeholder.com/15/FFD700/000000?text=+) **Gold**, ![#C0C0C0](https://via.placeholder.com/15/C0C0C0/000000?text=+) **Silver**, ![#CD7F32](https://via.placeholder.com/15/CD7F32/000000?text=+) **Bronze**, and ![#6236FF](https://via.placeholder.com/15/6236FF/000000?text=+) **Optimized**, then display them in a project tier table (built using GitHub Actions, hosted and deployed using GitHub Pages) to showcase your **GitHub Portfolio**.
 2. [**Guidelines**](#2-guidelines) defined for repository `README`, files, and overall structure.
 [Brand Guidelines](./guidelines/brand_guidelines.md) for your ![#FFD700](https://via.placeholder.com/15/FFD700/000000?text=+) **Gold** tier projects are also defined.
 3. [**Templates**](#3-templates) for your `READMEs` and associated files.
-Templates are provided for each tier to help you get started quickly and easily.
+Templates are provided for each tier to help you get started quickly and easily by utilizing [README Driven Development (RDD)](#readme-driven-development-rdd).
    <br>
 > [!IMPORTANT]
 > Each component above will have related subcomponents that will provide more details.

 ## Background Story

-I needed a system to keep my repositories organized and standardized.
-Also, I wanted to showcase my **GitHub Portfolio**.
-My repository `README` and folder/file structures were different from each other, which was a pain to maintain or use as a template for a future projects, so I created this repository and document, the <u><b>Personal Repository Guidelines</b></u> or **PRG** for short, to help solve my problem.

-- This document primarily applies to the version control system here on GitHub but it can be extended or applied to other version control systems as well.
-- This repository is treated no different than my other repositories, it also adheres to **PRG** (_itself in this case_).

 I developed the **Personal Repository Guidelines (PRG)** to address the challenges of maintaining and standardizing my repositories, as well as to enhance the presentation of my **GitHub Portfolio**.
 Previously, inconsistencies in `README` files and folder structures across different repositories made maintenance and templating for future projects cumbersome. **PRG** serves as both a solution and a documentation resource.

 - This document is primarily tailored for GitHub's version control system, but its principles can be adapted for use with other version control systems.
 - The **PRG** repository is subject to the same standards it sets, thereby exemplifying its own guidelines.
+- The two main goals of **PRG** are to:
+  1. Provide a system to categorize repositories to solve the **[GitHub Portfolio Problem](#the-github-portfolio-problem)**.
+  2. Provide guidelines and templates for repository `README`, files, and overall structure by utilizing **[README Driven Development (RDD)](#readme-driven-development-rdd)**.

+### README Driven Development (RDD)

+**PRG** is based on the concept of [**README Driven Development (RDD)**](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) by GitHub founder [Tom Preston-Werner](https://tom.preston-werner.com/).
+- **README Driven Development** is a methodology that forces you to think about what you're trying to build before you begin writing code.
+- The practice of RDD is to write the `README` before writing any code.

+> "Consider the process of writing the Readme for your project as the true act of creation.
+This is where all your brilliant ideas should be expressed.
+This document should stand on its own as a testament to your creativity and expressiveness.
+The Readme should be the single most important document in your codebase; writing it first is the proper thing to do." - Tom Preston-Werner

 ### "The GitHub Portfolio Problem"